-- + Contracts and Components
+- Contracts and Components

-- + Legality and Unconscionability
+- Legality and Unconscionability

-- + Breach of Contract and Remedies
+- Breach of Contract and Remedies

-Business and Ethics
+Section 3: Business and Ethics

-- + Ethical Foundations
+- Ethical Foundations

-- + Ethical Misconduct
+- Ethical Misconduct

-- + The Ethical Organization
+- The Ethical Organization

-Forms of Business Organizations
+Section 4: Forms of Business Organizations

-- + Forms of Organizations - + Managing the Corporation
+- Forms of Organizations - Managing the Corporation

-Global Legal Environment
+Section 5: Global Legal Environment

-+ Going Global
+- Going Global

-- + Global Dispute Settlement
+- Global Dispute Settlement

-- + Global Business and Taxation
+- Global Business and Taxation

-- + International Trade
+- International Trade

-Foundations of Macroeconomics
+Macroeconomics

-Macroeconomics examines the ways in which individuals, households, firms, governments, and foreign countries act together and make decisions which affect the entire economy.
-Macroeconomics is particularly relevant for business owners and other senior leaders who form and implement corporate strategy.
+Macroeconomics examines how individuals, households, firms, governments, and foreign countries act together and make decisions that affect the entire economy.
+Macroeconomics is particularly relevant for business owners and other senior leaders who form and implement corporate strategies.
 In this module, you will learn how macroeconomics impacts the sales of goods and services, pricing, demand, and employment.

 - 1. Discuss the theory of supply and demand. - 2.
 Understand the importance of scarcity, choice, and opportunity cost in economics. - 3.
 Describe the theory of supply and demand in real-life scenarios. - 4.
 Apply CPI to prices and unemployment. - 5.
-Describe the concepts of prices and unemployment trends as they relate to macroeconomics. - 6.
-Explain the use of GDP and Real GDP to determine the economic health of a country. - 7.
-Recognize the use of economic growth and business cycles as macroeconomic measurements. - 8.
+Describe the concepts of prices and unemployment trends related to macroeconomics. - 6.
+Explain the use of GDP and Real GDP to determine a country's economic health. - 7.
+Recognize using economic growth and business cycles as macroeconomic measurements. - 8.
 Review the influences of aggregate demand and aggregate supply. - 9.
-Describe the uses of aggregate demand, short run aggregate supply, and long run aggregate supply as economic indicators.
+Describe the uses of aggregate demand, short-run aggregate supply, and long-run aggregate supply as economic indicators.

-Introduction to Macroeconomics
+Section 1: Introduction to Macroeconomics

-- + Keynesian School of Thought
+- Keynesian School of Thought

-- + Demand
+- Demand

-- + Supply
+- Supply

-- + Stagflation/Inflation/Deflation
+- Stagflation/Inflation/Deflation

-- + Recession
+- Recession

-- + Role of Government
+- Role of Government

-Prices and Unemployment
+Section 2: Prices and Unemployment

-- + Business and Economic Cycles
+- Business and Economic Cycles

-- + Trade
+- Trade

-- + Unemployment
+- Unemployment

-- + Unemployment and Inflation
+- Unemployment and Inflation

-- + Cost of Living and Its Measurement
+- Cost of Living and Its Measurement

-- + Factoring Time Value of Money
+- Factoring Time Value of Money

-- + Nominal and Real Interest Rates
+- Nominal and Real Interest Rates

-GDP and Real GDP
+Section 3: GDP and Real GDP

-- + GDP
+- GDP

-- + National Income
+- National Income

-- + Global Trade & Balance of Payment
+- Global Trade & Balance of Payment

-- + Productivity & Growth
+- Productivity & Growth

-- + The Financial System
+- The Financial System

-- + The Monetary System
+- The Monetary System

-Aggregate Demand and Aggregate Supply
+Section 4: Aggregate Demand and Aggregate Supply

-- + Open Economy Principles
+- Open Economy Principles

-- + Aggregate Demand and Aggregate Supply
+- Aggregate Demand and Aggregate Supply

-- + Final Thoughts
+- Final Thoughts

-Foundations of Marketing
+Marketing

-Marketing involves the design of products and services that customers will value and pricing them appropriately, making them available for purchase at easy points of access in the marketplace, and advertising the benefits.
-Great marketing is based on sound, logical economic and psychological laws of human and organizational behavior.
-Scientific and rigorous ways to think about marketing issues are what make companies successful.
+Marketing involves the design of products and services that customers will value, pricing them appropriately, making them available for purchase at easy points of access in the marketplace, and advertising the benefits.
+Great marketing is based on sound, logical economic, and psychological laws of human and organizational behavior.
+Scientific and rigorous ways to think about marketing issues make companies successful.
 Marketing can make customers happier and companies more profitable.
 This module describes core concepts such as the marketing framework, segmentation, target marketing, positioning, and marketing effectiveness.

 - 1. Explain marketing and its importance. - 2.
 Describe the 5 C, STP, and 4 P frameworks. - 3.
 Discuss segmentations and their importance to customers. - 4.
 Identify indicators of good segmentation. - 5.
 Define distribution/channel intensity. - 6.
 Recognize the impact of channel power on channel behavior. - 7.
-Review the importance of research in marketing decision making. - 8.
+Review the importance of research in marketing decision-making. - 8.
 Apply marketing research tools in business situations. - 9.
 Describe the role corporate identity plays in strategic behavior. - 10.
 Recognize the significance of marketing metrics in strategy.

-What is Marketing?
+Section 1: What is Marketing?

-- + Marketing is an Exchange Relationship
+- Marketing is an Exchange Relationship

-- + Why is Marketing Important?
+- Why is Marketing Important?

-- + The Marketing Framework
+- The Marketing Framework

-- + The Marketing Science of Customer Behavior
+- The Marketing Science of Customer Behavior

-Marketing Segmentation
+Section 2: Marketing Segmentation

-- + Why Segment?
+- Why Segment?

-- + What are Market Segments?
+- What are Market Segments?

-- + How do Marketers Segment the Market?
+- How do Marketers Segment the Market?

-Channels of Distribution and Business Marketing Networks and Logistics
+Section 3: Channels of Distribution and Business Marketing Networks and Logistics

-- + What is Distribution? - + What are Distribution Channels, Logistics, and Supply Chain Management?
+- What is Distribution? - What are Distribution Channels, Logistics, and Supply Chain Management?

-Marketing Research Tools
+Section 4: Marketing Research Tools